 Great Hearts Microschool Dallas/Fort Worth Carrollton, Texas

-How do I start or join a Great Hearts Microschool?
+How do I start a Great Hearts Microschool?

 We are looking for families who are enrolled in Great Hearts Online, interested in Great Hearts Microschools, and live in close proximity to one another.